How Ingredient Brands Fuel Growth?

 Three key principals guide the implementation of successful ingredient branding programs.
 Education and awareness are just a portion of the considerations behind them.

 Principal #1: It’s a Lot Like Building a Brand from Scratch

-The same basic practices utilized to build a brand from scratch are applicable to building an ingredient brand.
-This is particularly true when the ingredient brand is attempting to reach an entirely new audience, whether comprised of consumers or businesses, and when the ingredient is not currently part of the customer purchase decision.
+The same tenets guiding initial brand strategy are applicable to building an ingredient brand.
+This is particularly true when the ingredient brand is reaching a new audience, whether consumer or business, where the ingredient is not currently part of the customer purchase decision.
 Companies interested in ingredient branding must consider the following:

 Principal #2: Cultivate the Middleman

-The idea behind ingredient branding initiatives is to leverage the equities of the ingredient brand and the finished product manufacturer as well as create new positive associations for the combined entity.
-Ideally, these initiatives are based on a mutually beneficial relationship, where market share and growth potential stand to be expanded for both brands.
+The idea behind ingredient branding efforts is to leverage the equities of the ingredient brand and the finished product manufacturer to create compelling associations for the combined entity.
+Ideally, these efforts are based on a mutually beneficial relationship, where market share and growth potential stand to be expanded for both ingredient and end product brands.
 Here are two ways to get the most out of such relationships: